sqinghua/sqinghua/README.md

 - 👋 Hi, I’m @sqinghua
-- 👀 I’m interested in UxD, information interaction,and Aethestic Design
+- 👀 I’m interested in UxD, information interaction,and Design computation
 - 🌱 I’m Ph.D candidate of Design in Shanghai Jiao Tong university
 - 💞️ I’m looking to collaborate with other majors who interested in my research direction
 - 📫 sunqh7@sjtu.edu.cn